StephanieRP/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+      They are used to insure that the right type of data is pulled and is formated in the correct way so as not to cause issues or bugs.
+Since javascript can combine different types of data, this ensures everything is synchronized and no errors will occur from the data being pulled.
 - [ ] Describe a life-cycle event in React?

 - [ ] Explain the details of a Higher Order Component?
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.